Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 Housing Discrimination in Texas

-The Federal Fair Housing Act prohibits discrimination against tenants based on their protected classes.
+The Federal Fair Housing Act prohibits discrimination against residents based on their protected classes.
 The classes include race, color, religion, disability, sex, familial status, and national origin.

-• Offering different leasing conditions to different renters
+• Offering different leasing conditions to different residents.

 landlord tenant laws and tenant's rights Texas state law